 An international coalition announced the launch of an Entertainment Identifier Registry (EIDR) that uses CNRI's Handle System and DO Registry technologies.

 A coalition led by MovieLabs, CableLabs® and Rovi Corporation announced the launch of a non-profit, global, independent registry for cataloging movies, television shows, and other commercial audio/video assets.
-See the October 27, 2010, Press Release, and testimonials, including remarks by CNRI's CEO, Dr. Robert Kahn.
+See the October 27, 2010, Press Release.

 Dr. Robert E. Kahn receives the ITU World Telecommunication and Information Society Award 2010.